 Jurgita Dronina was born in Saratov, Russia and trained at the National M. K. Čiurlionis School of Art in Lithuania and Munich International Ballet Academy in Germany.
-Ms. Dronina was a Principal Dancer with Royal Swedish Ballet and Het Nationale Ballet before joining The National Ballet of Canada as Principal Dancer in 2015.
-She is also a Lead Principal Dancer with English National Ballet since 2017.
+Jurgita was a Principal Dancer with The Royal Swedish Ballet and Het Nationale Ballet before joining The National Ballet of Canada as Principal Dancer in 2015.
+She was also a Lead Principal Ballerina with English National Ballet from 2017 to 2020.

-As a Principal Guest Artist, Ms. Dronina has performed with Norwegian National Ballet, Het Nationale Ballet, Teatro San Carlo, Opera dell Roma, Arena di Verona, Hong Kong Ballet, Shanghai Ballet and The Royal Danish Ballet and has also performed on the world’s largest stages in Moscow, St. Petersburg, Tokyo, Beijing, Shanghai, Rome and many others
+As a Principal Guest Artist, Jurgita has performed with Norwegian National Ballet, Het Nationale Ballet, Teatro San Carlo, Opera dell Roma, Arena di Verona, Hong Kong Ballet, Shanghai Ballet and The Royal Danish Ballet and has also performed on the world’s largest stages in Moscow, St. Petersburg, Tokyo, Beijing, Shanghai, Rome and many others.

-In 2018, Ms. Dronina was nominated for a Dance Critic’s Award for Outstanding Female Classical Performance.
+In 2018, Jurgita was nominated for a Dance Critic’s Award in the United Kingdom for Outstanding Female Classical Performance.
 She was also awarded the Order of Merit, Cross of the Knight, to Lithuania for outstanding services promoting the country and received the Baltic Assembly Award in arts and culture for distinguished merits to Lithuania.
 That same year, she was nominated for Prix de Benois de la Danse for her roles in La Sylphide and Juliet in Nureyev’s Romeo and Juliet.
-In 2014, Ms. Dronina received the Alexandra Radius Priz.
+In 2014, she received the Alexandra Radius Priz.
 In 2011 she was awarded prestigious the Zwaan Award for her role as Princess Aurora in The Sleeping Beauty.
-Ms. Dronina was voted Outstanding Dancer of the year by Dance Europe.
-Ms. Dronina won the gold medal at the International Ballet Competition in Grasse in 2003, silver at the International Ballet Competition in Helsinki in 2005, silver at the International Ballet Competition in Moscow in 2005 and silver at the International Ballet Competition in Jackson in 2006.
+Jurgita was voted Outstanding Dancer of the year by Dance Europe.
+She won the gold medal at the International Ballet Competition in Grasse in 2003, silver at the International Ballet Competition in Helsinki in 2005, silver at the International Ballet Competition in Moscow in 2005 and silver at the International Ballet Competition in Jackson in 2006.